Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2024 Celebration for the Arts.

 Award recipient:

-The Mamdani Arts Leadership Award recognizes and rewards the integral role of board members who lend their expertise, talent, and time to supporting the work of arts organizations and festivals that make Calgary a vibrant and creative city.
-This award honors an arts volunteer board member who goes above and beyond to support the logistics, programming, operation, and/or culture of the organization(s) they choose to support.
+The Mamdani Arts Leadership Award was established to recognize and reward the integral role of volunteer board members who lend their expertise, talent, and time to supporting the work of arts organizations and festivals that make Calgary a vibrant and creative city.
+This award honours an arts volunteer board member who goes above and beyond to support the logistics, programming, operations, and/or culture of the organization(s) they choose to support.

 Award recipient: